Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition

 \subsection{Preliminary Findings}

 Table 1 presents our preliminary findings and comparison to \citet{BesleyCase1995}.
-Column 1 shows OLS\ estimates of (\ref{BC Estimation}) where the postulated social interactions matrix is based on geographic neighbors, exogenous social effects are ignored so $ \gamma =0$ and the panel includes all $48$ mainland states but runs only from 1962-1988 as in \citet{BesleyCase1995}.
+Throughout this section, we refer to \lq\lq OLS estimates\rq\rq\ as the estimates of the main equation (\ref{BC Estimation}) when $W_0$ is postulated as $W_{geo}$ or $W_{econ}$ and $\rho_0$, $\gamma_{0,k}$, and $\beta_{0,k}$ are estimated by OLS.\footnote{We postulate that $W$ is $W_{econ}$ obtained by running the procedure in Section 3, retrieving $\hat{W}$, and re-running model (\ref{BC Estimation}) with $W=\hat{W}$.
+For such OLS estimates, we use robust standard errors and ignore the sampling uncertainty in the estimated $W_{econ}$.} Column 1 shows those estimates where the postulated social interactions matrix is based on geographic neighbors, exogenous social effects are ignored and the panel includes all $48$ mainland states but runs only from 1962-1988 as in \citet{BesleyCase1995}.
 Social interactions influence gubernatorial tax setting behavior:\ $\widehat{\rho }_{OLS}=.375$.
-Column 2 shows this to be robust to instrumenting neighbors' tax changes using the instrument set proposed by \citet{BesleyCase1995}. $\widehat{\rho }_{2SLS}$ is more than double the magnitude of $\widehat{\rho }_{OLS}$ suggesting tax setting behaviors across jurisdictions are strategic complements, and OLS\ estimates are heavily downward-biased.
+Column 2 shows this to be robust to instrumenting neighbors' tax changes using the instrument set proposed by \citet{BesleyCase1995}:\ namely, instrumenting for $\Delta \tau _{jt}$ using geographic neighbors' lagged changes in per capita income and unemployment rates.
+These instruments are in the spirit of using exogenous social effects to instrument for neighbors' tax changes. $ \widehat{\rho }_{2SLS}$ is more than double the magnitude of $\widehat{\rho } _{OLS}$, suggesting tax setting behaviors across jurisdictions are strategic complements.

-Columns 3 and 4 replicate both specifications over the longer sample period, and confirm Besley and Case's (1995) finding on social interactions to be robust in this longer sample.
-We again note that $\widehat{\rho }_{2SLS}$ is more than double the magnitude of $\widehat{\rho }_{OLS}$.
-The result in Column 4 implies that for every dollar increase in the average tax rates among geographic neighbors, a state increases its own taxes by $61$ cents.
+Columns 3 and 4 replicate both specifications over the longer sample, confirming Besley and Case's (1995) finding on social interactions to be robust. $\widehat{\rho }_{2SLS}$ is again more than double $\widehat{\rho }_{OLS}$.
+The result in Column 4 implies that for every dollar increase in the average tax rates among geographic neighbors, a state increases its own taxes by $64$ cents.
 This is similar to the headline estimate of \citet{BesleyCase1995}.\footnote{ Nor is the magnitude very different from earlier work examining fiscal expenditure spillovers.
-For example, \citet{Caseetal1989} find that US state government levels of per-capita expenditures are significantly impacted by the expenditures of their neighbors, with the size of the impact being that a one dollar increase in neighbors' expenditures leads to an increase in own-state expenditures by seventy cents.}
+For example, \citet{Caseetal1989} find that US state governments' levels of per-capita expenditure are significantly impacted by the expenditures of their neighbors, with a one-dollar increase in neighbors' expenditures leading to a seventy-cent increase in own-state expenditures.}